mohaasrar/storefront-backend-api/README.md

 TOKEN_SECRET=***
 ```

-- create database directory from db or using using `db-migrate db:drop sfdb`
+- create database with the same name defined on environment variables
 - migrate the database using `db-migrate up`

 ## Start the app